What is a Submersible Pump?

 As a Submersible Pump sits at the bottom of the tank and can be fitted with integral float switches or electrodes, they can be easily installed and automatically operated whilst ensuring as much of the process fluid is evacuated from the tank as possible.
 Different Submersible Pump designs have varying levels on minimum fluid evacuation which can range down to as little as 1 mm.

 Due to their simplicity & robustness in design, a Submersible Pump is also known to have low and simple maintenance properties, meaning they are a preferred solution in the hire and construction industry for dewatering and water extraction applications.

-Typical applications of a Submersible Pump
+Typical Applications of a Submersible Pump

-Submersible Pumps can be used in a number of projects which involve a range of pumping requirements including slurry, drainage and sewerage.
+A submersible pump can be used in a number of projects which involve a range of pumping requirements including slurry, drainage and sewerage.
 These pumps can also handle fluids containing solids, including applications such as:

 - Sewage Treatment

 - Sludge & Silt Removal

 - Ensure the process fluid is chemically compatible with both the pump and the power cable!
 Corrosion and degradation of the power cable can kill the pump and also present a health and safety risk to operators!

 - Don’t allow your Submersible Pump to run dry!
 The pump will need to be turned off when the liquid level gets too low, allowing the pump to dry run could cause unnecessary damage to your pump.